Ooldea, South Australia

-Ooldea is a tiny settlement in South Australia.
+Ooldea, known as Yuldea and various other names by Western Desert peoples (Aṉangu), is a tiny settlement in South Australia.
 It is on the eastern edge of the Nullarbor Plain, 863 km west of Port Augusta on the Trans-Australian Railway.
 Ooldea is 143 km from the bitumen Eyre Highway.

-Being near a permanent waterhole, Ooldea Soak, the area was frequented by Aboriginal peoples, and was the site of a camp for railway construction workers in the early 20th century, and the Ooldea Mission from 1933 to 1952.
+The site had a permanent waterhole, Ooldea Soak, also known as "Yooldil Kapi" in the language of the Aṉangu.
+The presence of the water caused it to become the site of a camp for railway construction workers in the early 20th century, and the Ooldea Mission from 1933 to 1952.
+The soak dried up and the site was closed to the public in 1991.